Governance Commitment in Action

 - Corporate Governance Guidelines.
 First formalized in 1996, the corporate governance guidelines reflect the Board's views and Company policy regarding significant corporate governance issues.
 As part of its ongoing review of best practices in corporate governance, the Board periodically updates the guidelines.
 The Board believes the guidelines reflect best practices in corporate governance.
 Click here to view Colgate's Corporate Governance Guidelines.

 - Code of Conduct.
-The Board sponsors the Company's Code of Conduct, which was first issued in 1987 and most recently updated in 2008, and Business Practices Guidelines, both of which promote the highest ethical standards in all of the Company's business dealings.
+The Board sponsors the Company's Code of Conduct, which was first issued in 1987 and most recently updated in 2012, and Business Practices Guidelines, both of which promote the highest ethical standards in all of the Company's business dealings.
 The Global Ethics and Compliance function, headed by an executive officer who reports to the Audit Committee, oversees compliance with these standards and periodically reviews and updates the Code of Conduct and the Business Practices Guidelines.
-In 2011, the Business Practices Guidelines, which provide additional guidance regarding compliance with the Code of Conduct and applicable laws and regulations, were updated and the revised version was distributed to the Company's executives and senior managers around the world.
 The Code of Conduct applies to the Company's directors and employees, including the CEO, the Chief Financial Officer and the chief accounting officer (Corporate Controller), and satisfies the SEC's requirements for a code of ethics for senior financial officers.
 Click here to view Colgate's Code of Conduct.

 - Political Expenditures.
 As set forth in the Company's Code of Conduct and Business Practices Guidelines, the Company has a longstanding policy against making contributions to any political party or candidate.
 In addition, each year the Company advises its U.S. trade associations of this policy to prevent the use of Company dues or contributions for any such expenditures and requests that such associations which receive at least $10,000 annually from the Company confirm their compliance with this policy.

 - Sustainability.
 Colgate places a high priority on operating in a responsible and respectful manner, with a focus on three key areas—People, Performance and Planet.
-Colgate's sustainability objective is to ensure that its business grows consistently and responsibly and benefits those it serves globally, while promoting the well-being of future generations.
 To provide incentives for Colgate people to integrate sustainability into business strategy and operations, Colgate's global sustainability initiatives have been added to the individual objectives used to determine the compensation for many of Colgate's senior managers.
 Click here to view Colgate's 2012 Sustainability Report.

 - Restrictions on Hiring Audit Firm Employees.
 To bolster the independence of Colgate's independent registered public accounting firm and the integrity of Colgate's internal financial reporting and audit processes, Colgate has a longstanding policy prohibiting the Company from hiring any partners or managers engaged in an audit of the Company or any employees engaged in the corporate portion of an audit of the Company from PricewaterhouseCoopers LLP, Colgate's independent registered public accounting firm, within five years of the end of their engagement without the approval of the Audit Committee.